vektor-inc/vk-filter-search/readme.txt

 [ Spechification Change ] Change css selector strongth for cope with other theme

 = 1.3.4 =
-[ bugfix ] Fix script for redirect after search
+[ Bug fix ] Fix script for redirect after search

 = 1.3.3 =
-[ bugfix ] Fix script for redirect after search
+[ Bug fix ] Fix script for redirect after search

 = 1.3.2 =
 [ Other ] change version